elastic/elasticsearch-dsl-py/docs/search_dsl.rst

     s = s.collapse("user_id")

 The top hits will only include one result per ``user_id``.
-You can also expand each collapsed top hits with the ``inner_hits`` parameter, ``max_concurrent_group_searches`` being the number of concurrent requests allowed to retrieve the inner_hits per group:
+You can also expand each collapsed top hit with the ``inner_hits`` parameter, ``max_concurrent_group_searches`` being the number of concurrent requests allowed to retrieve the inner hits per group:

 .. code:: python